 You have heard about Nirvana.

-This is a twenty minute break for rest room facilities and a cup of coffee or tea, and treats, which we don’t have to pay for twice because the cost is included in our tour ticket.
+We have stopped for a twenty minute break for rest room facilities and a cup of coffee or tea, and treats, which we don’t have to pay for because the cost is included in our tour ticket.

 The Nirvana Resort and Spa seems to have those things that people with time and money like – a pool, a driving range, a spa, fine dining, rooms that are clean and cleaned by someone else.